actions/dependency-review-action/README.md

 ### Licenses

-You can block pull requests based on the licenses of the dependencies they introduce.
-With `allow-licenses` you can define the list of licenses your repo will accept.
+You can set the action to fail on pull requests based on the licenses of the dependencies they introduce.
+With `allow-licenses` you can define the list of licenses your repository will accept.
 Alternatively, you can use `deny-licenses` to only forbid a subset of licenses.

 You can use the [Licenses